pratikjadhav2000/Vocab/README.md

 # Installation & Implementation:

-1. Install Xampp on your operating system.
+1.Install Xampp on your operating system.

 2.Extract the the downloaded files under xampp/htdocs (generally C:\xampp\htdocs in windows,If you are using linux google for htdocs path linux)